-- (k) Any person alleges any of the above has occurred; - (l) Property is damaged as a result of the force used; - (m) A Non-Injury or Property Damage Intentional Discharge of a Firearm Incident (which includes an intentional discharge at anything other than a person, such as a dog); - (n) Unintentional Discharge of a firearm or control device; - 818.1 Supervisor's Administrative Reporting.
+- (e) Any application of a restraint device to a non-compliant subject; - (f) A non-Injury or Property Damage Intentional Discharge of a Firearm Incident (which includes an intentional discharge at anything other than a person, such as a dog); - (g) Unintentional discharge of a firearm or control device;

+818.1 Supervisor's Administrative Reporting.
 Once notified, the supervisor shall respond to the scene in a timely manner in every instance described in Section 818 of this Chapter.
 The supervisor will investigate the incident and complete a Supervisor's Use of Force Review form.
 In the event that a supervisor is unable to respond to the scene of an incident involving the reported application of force, the supervisor is still expected to complete as much of the Supervisor's Use of Force Review form as circumstances permit.

-Supervisor's Responsibilities.
+818.2 Supervisor's Responsibilities.
 The supervisor is expected to:

 - (a) Obtain the basic facts from the involved officers.
 Absent an allegation of misconduct or excessive force, this will be considered a routine contact in the normal course of duties; - (b) Ensure that any injured parties are examined and treated; - (c) When possible, separately obtain a recorded interview with the subject upon whom force was applied.
 A determination must be made if Miranda rights are applicable.
 If Miranda rights are not applicable, the following shall apply: - (1) The content of the interview shall be summarized or included in any related criminal charges; - (2) The fact that a recorded interview was conducted shall be documented in the appropriate report(s); - (3) The recording of the interview shall be distinctly marked for retention until all potential for civil litigation has expired. - (d) If Miranda rights are applicable, then no interview with the subject upon whom the force was applied shall be conducted unless the subject waives his/her rights; - (e) Once any initial medical assessment has been completed or first aid has been rendered, ensure that photographs have been taken of any areas involving visible injury or complaint of pain, as well as overall photographs of uninjured areas.
-These photographs should be retained until all potential for civil litigation has expired;
+These photographs should be retained until all potential for civil litigation has expired; - (f) Identify any witnesses not already included in related reports; - (g) Review and approve all related reports;

-- (f) Identify any witnesses not already included in related reports; - (g) Review and approve all related reports; - (h) Should the supervisor determine that any application of force was not within policy, the Chief of Police or designee will determine the appropriate next steps.
+(h) Should the supervisor determine that any application of force was not within policy, the Chief of Police or designee will determine the appropriate next steps.